artas182x/android_manifest/README.md

 To get started with OMNI ROM, you'll need to get familiar with [Git and Repo](http://source.android.com/download/using-repo).

-To initialize your local repository using the OMNI trees, use a command like this:
+To initialize your local repository using the OMNI/FML trees, use a command like this:

-    repo init -u git://github.com/MWisBest/android.git -b <branch>
+    repo init -u git://github.com/MWisBest/android_manifest.git -b <branch>

 Then to sync up: